ETF Expense Ratio Drag Calculator

 Alternative exposures (real estate, commodities, crypto) where index funds don't adequately cover the asset class.

 These add-ons typically work at 10-20% of portfolio weight maximum.
-Core allocations should be in the lowest-fee broad-market ETFs.
+Core allocations are typically held in the lowest-fee broad-market ETFs.

 What this calculator shows

 The tool computes the long-term wealth impact of ETF expense ratio choices on a given portfolio and horizon.
 It doesn't automatically model platform fees, tracking error, or tax implications.
-Use the figure as the arithmetic baseline showing expense drag; pair it with consideration of platform costs and whether you're optimizing for broad exposure (low fees critical) or specific strategies (slightly higher fees defensible).
+The figure serves as the arithmetic baseline showing expense drag; pair it with consideration of platform costs and whether you're optimizing for broad exposure (low fees critical) or specific strategies (slightly higher fees defensible).

 Inputs